TysonTheEmber/docs/docs/Aperture-API/tutorials/follow-target.md

+---
+title: "Follow an entity or block"
+description: "Attach the camera to an entity or block while moving along a path, with examples for entity selectors and block coordinates."
+image: "/assets/apertureapi.png"
+---

 # Follow an entity or block
 Lock camera to an entity while moving along a path:

 ```